CodeReviewDAO/dxd_codereview/Reviews/ 359 - Improved Golang SDK for Casper Network/1 - Go SDK improvement/README.md

 ```

+Reviewer notes that the tests regarding "SECP256K1" are missing.

 Requirement | Finding
 ------------ | -------------
 Unit Tests - At least one positive path test | PASS with notes